UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 ---
 layout: post
-title: The future of traveling
+title: The Future Of Traveling
-subtitle: "We travel not only to  move, but because we want to 'be moved'"
+subtitle: A Journey Of Inner Transformation
 image_path: /uploads/the-future-of-traveling.jpg
 banner: /uploads/the-future-of-traveling.jpg
 image-alt: The future of traveling